ehrpg/qstar/docs/character.md

 Any ability score at 5 means that the character is almost superhuman in that ability.
 An ability score at 0 means that the character is somehow impaired, and an ability score at -5 means that the character is dead.

-!!! tip "Tracking primary stats"
-    Always write the current primary stat value down separately from your character's maximum.
-Damage decreases abilities, but the damage can be healed with resources and time.
-Healing can never increase the ability stat above the maximum value.

 #### Might